guntupallivasudeva/Personal-Private-Cloud-Storage-Using-RaspberryPi/README.md

 9.Port Forwarding Nextcloud

 ## If any one want the Raspberry Pi 5 16GB ram for Low cost ping me on mail vasudevaguntupalli@gmail.com
+## Only 10 days Used Rasperry with cooling fan and Transparent Acrylic Case